History of John Calipari in Timeline

 2006: Memphis Earns No. 1 Seed

-In 2006, Memphis earned a No. 1 seed in the NCAA men's basketball tournament.
+In 2006, John Calipari's Memphis team earned a No. 1 seed in the NCAA men's basketball tournament.

 2007: Vacated Season

-On May 28, 2010, John Calipari, Derrick Rose, and the University of Memphis reached a settlement with attorneys representing season ticket holders over the vacated 2007-08 season.
+On May 28, 2010, John Calipari, Derrick Rose, and University of Memphis athletic director R.C.
+Johnson reached a $100,000 out-of-court settlement with attorneys representing Memphis season ticket holders over the vacated 2007–08 season.

-On January 21, 2008, Calipari led the Memphis Tigers to the No. 1 ranking in the AP Poll for only the second time in school history.
+On January 21, 2008, John Calipari led the Tigers to the No. 1 ranking in the AP Poll for only the second time in school history.

-In 2008, Calipari led Memphis to the Final Four; the appearance was later vacated.
+In 2008, John Calipari led Memphis to the Final Four, an appearance that was later vacated.

 2008: Naismith College Coach of the Year

-In 2008, John Calipari was named Naismith College Coach of the Year.
+In 2008, John Calipari was named Naismith College Coach of the Year for the second time.

-On March 30, 2009, it was reported that John Calipari would agree to be the head coach at the University of Kentucky.
+On March 30, 2009, it was reported that John Calipari would agree to be the head coach at the University of Kentucky after Billy Gillispie was fired.

 March 31, 2009: John Calipari signs contract with Kentucky

-On March 31, 2009, John Calipari signed an 8-year contract worth $34.65 million, plus incentives, with the University of Kentucky.
+On March 31, 2009, John Calipari signed an 8-year contract with the University of Kentucky worth $34.65 million, plus incentives.

 April 1, 2009: John Calipari introduced as Kentucky coach

-On December 21, 2009, John Calipari led the Kentucky Wildcats to their 12th win of the season, marking the program's 2,000th victory, a significant milestone.
+On December 21, 2009, John Calipari led Kentucky to their 12th victory of the season, marking the program's 2,000th victory ever.

 2009: Head Coach at Kentucky